icsma/github/Tutorial.md

 **Figura 2**

-**Verificando a compatibilidade do processador com a virtualização**
+**1. Verificando a compatibilidade do processador com a virtualização**

 - Verificando a quantidade de núcleos, conforme mostrado na figura 3.